10 alternatives to alcohol you'll actually want to drink in January and beyond

 It's perfectly normal if you turn to a glass of wine to relax after a long day though, research from an ICM poll shows that two in three of us do it.
 It's all about finding those alternatives to alcohol to kick the habit, whether that be going out for a run or making a calming herbal tea instead.

 And for those who worry about having fun without alcohol, Fairbairns has some advice.
-"For those people who find going to the pub and socializing the fun part, what they’re trying to get is that sense of connection with friends.
-As we know, alcohol releases dopamine, but so does socialize, so we get a double dopamine hit when we are out at the pub drinking with friends.
+"For those people who find going to the pub and socialising the fun part, what they’re trying to get is that sense of connection with friends.
+As we know, alcohol releases dopamine, but so does socialise, so we get a double dopamine hit when we are out at the pub drinking with friends.
 If you want to counteract that, then the way to get a double dopamine hit is to hang out with friends by exercising together.
 A perfect example would be to try something new and go climbing with your social circle on a Friday evening, for example," Fairbairns continues."It’s an adrenaline rush, fun, exciting, and you get to connect with your friends, all without drinking."

 Can CBD replace alcohol?